Chinzombo is the most luxurious lodge in South Luangwa.

 Private guiding for each group is standard at Chinzombo, which means that the team here is well able to tailor each guest’s activities to suit them, rather than fitting around a specific camp schedule.
 Options include guided day and night 4WD game drives, and walking in the park accompanied by one of the expert guides and an armed scout.

+Although this central area of the park is excellent for game viewing, it is also near the main entrance of the park where there is a high concentration of lodges.
+So although you can get some great sightings, such as the pride of lions who had brought down a hippo that we were lucky enough to see on our last visit, you will probably have to share such sightings with a number of other vehicles.
 For this reason, we normally suggest staying in a camp in this area at the start of a trip, before moving on to the less busy areas of the park further north.
 However, if you have your first stop in this, the most luxurious camp in the park, you'll need to prepare yourself not to be disappointed when your second camp in the park is much, much simpler.

 Better still, if this is your first taste of a Zambian safari, perhaps come to Chinzombo for a 4–6 night stand-alone section of your trip.
 If you've been used to high-end safaris in Botswana and want to dip your toe into another area, this could be just the right camp for you.

 Our viewHowever you look at it, Chinzombo is not a typical Zambian camp.
-It’s a step more luxurious and more contemporary than any of the other camps in South Luangwa, and at least a little more costly, too.
-However, its food and guides and very good indeed – at the top end of Zambia’s normally high standards – so if luxury is your priority, then it’s perhaps worth the extra cost.
+It's a step more luxurious and more contemporary than any of the other camps in South Luangwa, and at least a little more costly, too.
+However, its food and guides are very good indeed – at the top end of Zambia's normally high standards – so if luxury is your priority, then it's perhaps worth the extra cost.

 Directions: About 45 minutes’ drive from Mfuwe Airport.